fitrh/oop-midtest-2020/H071191003/Banking_System/README.md

 2. <u>**Did you use an IDE?**</u>

-   ​	Yes I did, I use IntelliJ IDEA
+   ​	Yes I did, I used IntelliJ IDEA

 3. <u>**What is the format for a customer.txt and a info.txt file?**</u>